sulfuror/rescript-sh/README.md

 5. This script was made with an external HDD in mind.
 If you need to backup to a S3 cloud, or with `rclone` you must make sure that you add your credentials or put your `rclone` repository correctly in order to function.
+6. I made a lot of changes in the latest version (v1.0); I made this "tags" of versions because I still want to have at hand the older one just in case I get bored of this one.
+You're free to navigate to the "tags" and download it if you prefer that one.
+The older one is v0.5.
 # Possible changes you'll want to make:
 1. ~~The `restic unlock` line.
 You don't really need to unlock the `restic` repo.
    In fact, [fd0](https://github.com/fd0) (restic developer)